The Mountains of California • www.surgent.net

 We drove back to meet the others, then drove to the Whitney Portal, elevation 8,800 feet.
 We started hiking at 9 a.m. in clear, pleasant conditions.
 We followed the trail, which was a delight, passing through pine forests, lakes, meadows, and higher up, rocky slopes, waterfalls and small tarns.
 There were many hikers here, many, like us, with big packs aiming for High Camp at 12,000 feet.

 The next morning, I felt better.
-We got our stuff together and started the switchbacks above camp, our immediate goal the ridge about a thousand feet higher.
+We got our stuff together and started hiking the switchbacks above camp, our immediate goal the ridge about a thousand feet higher.
 This segment contained about 100 switchbacks and portions where the trail was still snowed over.
 But we plugged along and in time had arrived onto the high ridge.
 We crossed into Sequoia National Park up here, a small sign telling us so.

 We continued northbound along the trail, which stays high on the ridge and skirts big pinnacles along the way.
 We dropped 300 feet at one point, and just kept walking.
 Finally, rounding a bend, the summit was visible, still a mile away.
 We strung out again, and I was hanging back toward the end.
 When I arrived on top, I was elated but also bonked.
 I planned to linger just for a few moments then head down.
 However, the last of our team was not far behind me, and when she arrived, we all stuck around for about an hour.